Savage Land: Fictional history

 In the X-Men series of comics, the Savage Land was created by the alien Nuwali at the behest of the other-dimensional, nigh-omnipotent aliens known as the Beyonders who sought to observe the process of evolution under relatively controlled conditions.
-So, they had the Nuwali set up a number of game preserves on several planets.
+In order to accomplish this, they had the Nuwali set up a number of game preserves on several planets.
 One of these planets was Earth during the Triassic period where the Nuwali chose a valley in Antarctica surrounded by active volcanoes.
 They proceeded to install a number of advanced technological devices in order to maintain a tropical climate.
 The aliens then stocked the area with all manner of Earth life over the following several millennia such as dinosaurs and prehistoric mammals.
 They also brought over the Man-Apes, earlier hominid ancestors of Homo sapiens.

 The Beyonders eventually grew bored with the experiment, and the Nuwali stopped maintaining the Savage Land during the Late Pleistocene era (the Ice Age era).
 However, the self-maintaining technology that allowed the pocket of tropical climate was left running, and many species which became extinct in other areas of the Earth continued to thrive within the Savage Land.

 Later on, a group of human survivors from Atlantis sailed to Antarctica before the "Great Cataclysm" which sank Atlantis into the ocean.
 There, they discovered a cavern where they found an immense climate-controlling device and harnessed the technology used to keep the Savage Land's volcanoes working.
 They named their location "Pangea", which is Atlantean for "paradise".

 They mastered genetic engineering, which had been used on the Man-Apes when the Nuwali were still maintaining the Savage Land area.
 They used their genetic engineering techniques to transform other Savage Land inhabitants like the Golden People, the Lizard Men, the Reptile Men, the Tubantis, and others.
 The Atlanteans then forced them to work for them until these animal people revolted.
 After a time of war, the animal people demanded civil rights and the Atlanteans used technology to expand the Savage Land's surface area for the animal people to live in.
 When the Great Cataclysm struck, the Atlantean empire fell and thanks to the machines, the Savage Land locations were spared from sinking into the sea.

 In more recent years, the Savage Land was rediscovered by Lord Robert Plunder, who took back a sample of the metal known as "anti-metal" or "Antarctic vibranium" with him.
 This mysterious metal had the ability to produce vibrations which would liquefy all other metals.
 Fleeing from those who sought to steal this discovery, Plunder took his eldest son Kevin with him for a second trip into the Savage Land.
 The elder Plunder was killed by a local tribe of Man-Apes.